BE-SyMPHONic: French-Austrian joint project granted by ANR and FWF

 Start of the project: 13th January 2014

-In particular, our researh will focus on the interplay between phonotactics and word structure in French and German, and investigate the behavioural and computational representations of phonotactic vs. morphonotactic clusters.
+In particular, our research will focus on the interplay between phonotactics and word structure in French and German, and investigate in particular the behavioural and computational representations of phonotactic vs. morphonotactic clusters.

-As a matter of fact, the basic hypothesis underlying this research project ist that there exist different cognitive and computational representations for the same consonant cluster according to its phonotactic setting.
-In particular, the occurence of a cluster across a morpheme boundary (morphonotactic cluster) is considered as particularly interesting.
+As a matter of fact, the basic hypothesis underlying this research project is that there exist different cognitive and computational representations for the same consonant cluster according to its phonotactic setting.
+In particular, the occurrence of a cluster across a morpheme boundary (morphonotactic cluster) is considered as particularly interesting, for the following reasons.

 The central hypothesis which we test is that speakers not only reactively exploit the potential boundary signaling function of clusters that result from morphological operations, but take active measures to maintain or even enhance this functionality, for example by treating morphologically produced clusters differently than morpheme internal clusters in production or language acquisition.
 We call this hypothesis, the ‘Strong Morphonotactic Hypothesis’ (henceforth: SMH) (Dressler & Dziubalska-Koɫaczyk 2006, Dressler, Dziubalska-Koɫaczyk & Pestal 2010).